 Climbing is an activity that’s practiced all over the world, and because of its popularity there are many different types of climbing that have been invented for different reasons.
 It’s thought by most people that there are only two or three different types of climbing: lead climbing, bouldering, and mountaineering.
-There are many more methods of climbing than these.
+There are many more methods of climbing than these, and other different types of climbing activities.
 Some are quite similar, but some are downright unique.
 Using the list below, you can choose the type of climbing that most appeals to you.
 It’s also quite interesting to find out what makes each type of climbing method different from the other.

 If you’re looking into getting into rock climbing then you won’t need to worry about most of these climbing types described below.
 The most common types of climbing are bouldering, top rope climbing, and lead climbing and there are climbing gyms all over the world for each of them.
 If you’re wondering where to start then pick one of those.
 Practising at least one of these 3 will lead on to help you with pretty much all of the other types of climbing listed below, barring any that involve ice.

-Below I have written a description for each of the 14 different types of climbing there are and how each one differs from the other 13.
+Below I have written a description for each of the 14 different types of climbing and climbing activities there are, and how each one differs from the other 13.

 - Lead Climbing